knative/community/mechanics/GOLANG-POLICY.md

 be taken too lightly.
 Such a change should not happen too closely to a release of Knative.
 If the bump would be within two weeks of the Knative release cycle, it should be postponed until the next release to allow for thorough testing and hardening.
-Exceptions to this should be discussed and agreed upon through the TOC.
+Exceptions to this should be discussed and agreed upon through the Steering Committee.

 Since such a version bump can potentially be breaking to some repositories, the change should be announced and discussed and agreed upon between the impacted working groups.